What are Accounting Policies?

 Conservative accounting policies understate a company’s current financial performance and show better financial performance in subsequent years.
 It is a more sustainable approach and it allows companies to show improvement over the years, which is a positive signal for investors.

-Aggressive policies tend to employ accounting policies in a way such that they overstate the performance in earlier years, and it leads to a company’s performance to decline in later years (even though the company may be doing well in later years).
+Aggressive policies tend to employ accounting policies in a way such that they overstate the performance in earlier years, and it leads to a decline in a company’s performance in later years (even though the company may be doing).

-Aggressive accounting policies can also raise a red flag from auditors or investors if they feel management is incorrectly recording earnings or allocating costs.
+Aggressive accounting policies can also raise a red flag from auditors or investors if they feel management is misrepresenting earnings or allocating costs.

 Prominent Accounting Policies

-Accounting policies can include a host of different things and are normally embedded in the standards dictated by either the IFRS or GAAP.
-The list below mentions some key policies used by companies (please note that our list is not exhaustive, and items can vary depending on the industry the company operates in).
+Accounting policies can vary widely but all are included in the standards dictated by either the IFRS or GAAP.
+The list below mentions some key policies used by companies (please note that our list is not exhaustive, and policy use can differ depending on the industry the company operates in).

 - Accounting conventions followed